keenanromain/DecemberCal/README.md

 ## Testing

-This project includes a shell-based test suite.
-The tests are lightweight (pure Bash + curl + jq) so they can be executed in any environment without requiring Node, Jest, or other test runners.
+DecemberCal has a Bash-based test suite.
+The tests are lightweight so they can be executed in any environment without requiring Node, Jest, or other test runners.
 They provide coverage for:

 - Write-service behavior